Specification

 Evolution

-1. The data may contain additional fields in the future version.
+1. Data may contain additional fields in the future.
+Processors must ignore any fields they aren't expecting.

 Extensibility